jseconners/mongo-duffel/README.rst

 the data directory for versioning and unpacking across machines.

-Utilize the packing/unpacking alongside with a python virtual environment for a nice little portable workspace.
+Utilize the packing/unpacking alongside with a python virtual environment for a portable python/mongo workspace.

 Usage
 ------------